 We will be closed on the following holidays: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Eve, Thanksgiving Day, Christmas Eve, and Christmas Day.

-Follow us on Instagram @secondharvestthrift for the most up-to-date information on market hours.
+Follow us on Instagram @secondharvestpgh for the most up-to-date information.

 HOURS